Bullet Journal For Mental Health

 2. Journaling Prompts For Mental Health

 Journaling how you are feeling, what caused you to feel a certain way and how it is affecting you can be very therapeutic.
-They can also help you learn more about what your wants are, what makes you happy, as well as helping you look to the future.
+They can also help you learn more about what your wants are, what makes you happy, as well as help you look to the future.

 Some simple mental health journal prompts are: